IsraelFulton/IsraelFulton.github.io/_pages/about.md

+---
+layout: single          # full-width page layout
+title:  "About"
+permalink: /about/      # <-- URL visitors will use
+author_profile: true    # shows your avatar & bio box
+---

 I’m a recent economics graduate passionate about international affairs, artificial intelligence, climate & energy markets.
 This site collects essays, project notes, and the occasional book review.